-See what's available in your state
+See what's available where you live

 National rankings are useful for product quality.
-Your state view is what tells you whether you can actually use the platform right now.
+Your location view is what tells you whether you can actually use the platform right now.

 These are our national rankings for this market.
-Use the state selector above to switch from national scoring to state-available options.
+Use the location selector above to switch from national scoring to locally available options.

 Up to $500 Second Chance Bet (state-dependent)